JanssenProject/jans/docs/developer/development.md

   ```
   this command takes few seconds to return.

- Update cacerts of your JRE which is being used by code workspace.
-For example if JRE being used my maven is `/usr/lib/jvm/java-11-amazon-corretto`.
+Update cacerts of your JRE which is being used by the code workspace.
+For example, if JRE being used my maven is `/usr/lib/jvm/java-11-amazon-corretto`.
 It will prompt for cert store password.
-Default is `changeit`.
+The default is `changeit`.

   ```
   keytool -import -alias janssen2.op.io -keystore /usr/lib/jvm/java-11-amazon-corretto/lib/security/cacerts -file /tmp/httpd.crt
   ```

-#### Profile setup
+##### Profile setup

-Follow the steps below to configure workspace and run tests for client module.
+Follow the steps below to configure workspace and run tests for the client module.

 - Under `jans-auth-server/client/profile` module, make a copy of default profile directory and name the new profile as `janssen2.op.io`
-- Under `jans-auth-server/client/profile/default` directory, Edit `config-oxauth-test-data.properties` file and update the host name in the value of following properties:
+- Under `jans-auth-server/client/profile/default` directory, Edit `config-oxauth-test-data.properties` file and update the hostname in the value of the following properties:
     - `test.server.name=<old-host>:8443` -> `test.server.name=janssen2.op.io` (Remember to remove the port)
     - `swd.resource=acct:test_user@<old-host>:8443` -> `swd.resource=acct:test_user@janssen2.op.io` (Remember to remove the port)
-- now at, `jans-auth-server/client` directory level, run following maven command
+- now at, `jans-auth-server/client` directory level, run the following maven command

   ```
   mvn -Dcfg=default -Dcvss-score=9 -Dfindbugs.skip=true -Dlog4j.default.log.level=TRACE -Ddependency.check=false -DskipTests clean install